Better abstractions for timed automata: Introduction

 Let us mention that abstractions are not needed in backward exploration of timed systems.
 Nevertheless, any feasible backward analysis approach needs to simplify constraints.
 For example~\cite{Morbe:CAV:2011} does not use approximations and relies on an SMT solver instead.
 Clearly this approach is very difficult to compare with the forward analysis approach we study here.

-Another related approach to verification of timed automata is to build a quotient graph of the semantic graph of the automaton with respect to some bisimulation relation~\cite{Tripakis:FMSD:2001,ChenHK08}.
-For reachability properties, this approach is not a priori competitive with respect to forward exploration as it requires to construct the whole state space of the automaton.
+Another related approach to verification of timed automata is to build a quotient graph of the semantic graph of the automaton with respect to some bisimulation relation~\cite{Tripakis:FMSD:2001,alur1992minimization,Yannakakis:FMSD:1997}.
+For reachability properties, this approach is not a priori competitive with respect to using the simulation-based abstraction $\alu$.
 It is more adapted to checking branching time properties.

-\subsection{Organization of the paper}
+\subsection{Organization of the Paper}

-In the next section, we present preliminary definitions, introduce the notion of sound and complete abstractions and explain how these abstractions could be used to solve the reachability problem.
-In Section~\ref{sec:bigg-lu-abstr}, we introduce the concept of $LU$-bounds putting limits on the constants that can be used in guards of automata.
-In the same section, we propose an abstraction $\abslu$ and prove that it is the coarsest sound and complete abstraction for all automata with given $LU$-bounds.
-Subsequently, in Section~\ref{sec:alu-abstraction} we show that the $\alu$ abstraction actually coincides with this biggest abstraction $\abslu$.
-Section~\ref{sec:an-oox2-algorithm} then presents the efficient inclusion test for $\alu$ abstraction which allows for its use in implementations.